Fourth Crusade: Attack on Zara

 King Emeric was Catholic and had himself taken the cross in 1195 or 1196.
-Many of the crusaders were opposed to attacking Zara, and some, including a force led by the elder Simon de Montfort, refused to participate altogether and returned home or went to the Holy Land on their own.
+Many of the crusaders were opposed to attacking Zara, and some, including a force led by the elder Simon V de Montfort, refused to participate altogether and returned home or went to the Holy Land on their own.
 While the Papal legate to the Crusade, Cardinal Peter of Capua, endorsed the move as necessary to prevent the crusade's complete failure, the Pope was alarmed at this development and wrote a letter to the crusading leadership threatening excommunication.

-In 1202, Pope Innocent III, despite wanting to secure papal authority over Byzantium, forbade the crusaders of Western Christendom from committing any atrocious acts against their Christian neighbours.
+In 1202, Pope Innocent III, despite wanting to secure papal authority over the Roman Orthodox Church, forbade the crusaders of Western Christendom from committing any atrocious acts against their Christian neighbours.
 However, this letter, delivered by Peter of Lucedio, may not have reached the army in time.
 The bulk of the army arrived at Zara on 10–11 November 1202 and the attack proceeded.
 The citizens of Zara made reference to the fact that they were fellow Catholics by hanging banners marked with crosses from their windows and the walls of the city, but nevertheless the city fell on 24 November 1202 after a brief siege.
 There was extensive pillaging, and the Venetians and other crusaders came to blows over the division of the spoils.
 Order was achieved, and the leaders of the expedition agreed to winter in Zara, while considering their next move.
 The fortifications of Zara were demolished by the Venetians.

 When Innocent III heard of the sack, he sent a letter to the crusaders excommunicating them and ordering them to return to their holy vows and head for Jerusalem.
 Out of fear that this would dissolve the army, the leaders of the crusade decided not to inform their followers of this.
 Regarding the Crusaders as having been coerced by the Venetians, in February 1203 he rescinded the excommunications against all non-Venetians in the expedition.